Nexis-Network/homepage/content/docs/guides/prisma.md

    }
    ```

-3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Exzo Network connection string that you copied in the previous step,  and add `?sslmode=require` to the end of the connection string.
+3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Nexis Network connection string that you copied in the previous step,  and add `?sslmode=require` to the end of the connection string.

    Your setting will appear similar to the following: